Skip to main content

 3. Name your monitor and set the expected interval

-4. Copy the ping URL
+4. Copy the monitor ID

 Sending Heartbeats